michaeldexter/imagine/README.md

 * verbose_loading is enabled
 * boot_verbose is enabled
 * autoboot_delay is set to five seconds
-* Install packages, even if configuring a current image on a release host
 * Change networking from "DHCP on all interfaces" to fixed or WiFi

 ## Optional Modifications

 * Resize and grow the image root file system
 * Enable serial output
+* Install packages, even if configuring a current image on a release host
+* Install distribution sets for use with bsdinstall
 * Install /usr/src to a rezied and grown file system
 * Enable image to be a Xen DomU VM guest configuration file and boot script
 * Enable image to be a Xen Dom0 host using xenomorph